We believe that by investing in our staff, we are able to better serve our customers.

 Head of Support

-Previously, Stella had over 8 years local authority experience working on the Address Gazetteer, providing systems support.
-She maintained the Address Gazetteer to gold standard and obtained highly commended exemplar award entries in 2009 (Most Innovative Use) and 2010 (Citizen Award).
+Previously, Stella had over 8 years local authority experience working on the Address Gazetteer, and providing systems support and training.
+She maintained the Address Gazetteer to gold standard, and obtained highly commended exemplar award entries in 2009 (Most Innovative Use) and 2010 (Citizen Award).
 Stella has experience working in a shared service environment and also integrating the gazetteer with internal council systems.
 She also has extensive GIS knowledge and SQL skills.